-Khumani Iron Ore Mine is owned by Assmang Limited, which is equally shared by African Rainbow Minerals Limited (ARM) and Assore Limited.
 Khumani Mine is located on either side of the N14 approximately 20 kilometres south of the town of Kathu.
 Khumani Mine is situated on the farms Bruce 544, King 561 and Mokaning 560.
 Khumani is approximately 200 kilometres west of Kimberley in the Northern Cape.
 The Khumani open-pits are adjacent to, and south-east of, Kumba Iron Ore's Sishen Mine.
 Khumani mine is located at latitude 27°45'00''S and longitude 23°00'00''E.